Quick answer

 EU/EEA licence (including UK post-Brexit)Valid in Poland indefinitely — no exchange requiredNothing, unless your licence expires — then renew through the Polish system

-Non-EU licence holder, recently registered addressValid for 185 days from zameldowanie date — exchange requiredBook exchange application appointment by day 90 at the latest.
+Non-EU licence holder, recently registered addressValid for the legal cut-offs from zameldowanie date — exchange requiredBook exchange application appointment by day 90 at the latest.
 Apply before day 120.

-Non-EU licence holder — 185-day window passed without exchangeLicence no longer valid for driving in PolandDo not drive.
-Contact Wydział Komunikacji immediately.
+Non-EU licence holder — the legal cut-off window passed without exchangeLicence no longer valid for driving in PolandDo not drive.
+Contact the local licensing authority.
 You must sit the Polish theory and practical test.

 Licence from country without exchange agreement with PolandCannot be directly exchanged — Polish test required regardless of windowEnrol in a Polish driving school.
 Theory and practical test required regardless of driving experience.